KhanLab-AppleDiseases/Fire-Blight-Leaf-Disc-Assay/README.md

 **4)** Run the final function fb_detached_leaf_assay(folder_path, data_name_out, output_folder_path, pdf_file_name, 15,15)

 **NOTE:** The 15 row x 15 column grid number is arbitrary, but useful.
-A 15x15 grid ensures each disc is separated and analyzed individually, if you have issues with 2 discs read as 1, try increasing these numbers)
+A 15x15 grid ensures each disc is separated and analyzed individually, if you have issues with 2 discs read as 1, try increasing these numbers

+**NOTE:** This code is written on Windows, so if you are using a MacOS user most often the errors are due to how the backslashes are used in paths.